-As the Samsung Gears and early Apple Watch models came and went, more and more features were added to smartwatches from various manufacturers.
-The standard features now include heart rate monitoring, stress and temperature, notifications, calling, texting, and so much more.
+As the Samsung Gears and early Apple Watch Series models came and went, more and more features were added to smartwatches from various manufacturers.
+The standard features now include heart rate monitoring, stress, and temperature, notifications, calling, texting, and so much more.
 Some Smartwatches don’t need to be near a smartphone to operate anymore thanks to Smartsim and LTE technology.

 The best smartwatch for Google Pixel